Can You Take Too Many Probiotics? Finding Balance for Gut Health

 What are the signs that I might be taking too many probiotics?

-Some potential indicators include digestive issues like bloating, gas, diarrhea, or constipation, unusual fatigue, unexpected side-effects with medications, and emotional symptoms such as mood swings or heightened anxiety.
+Some potential indicators include digestive issues like bloating, gas, diarrhea, constipation, unusual fatigue, unexpected side effects with medications, and emotional symptoms such as mood swings or heightened anxiety.

 Is there a recommended daily intake of probiotics?